Women’s Hall of Fame – 2009

 What worlds of advice would you give to other lifters?

-Always keep your perspective and set realistic goals, this will keep
+Always keep your perspective and set realistic goals, this will keep the injuries down.

 Never and I mean never compromise yourself or your reputation, its all you come into this world with and will be there long after you leave.